pvavra/temp-ipsy/docs/cluster/cecile/slurm.md

 ```

+!!! note "# is not a comment in SLURM"
+    Keep in mind that for your slurm script the # before any slurm command is not interpreted as a shell comment

+- `#SBATCH --mail-user=<name.lastname>@ovgu.de`: your email address, in case you want to receive a job feedback by email.
+- `#SBATCH --mail-type=BEGIN,END,FAIL`: get an email at the beginning of a job, end of a job and when a job fails, respectively.
+- `#SBATCH --cpus-per-task=1`: number of CPUs you request for a task
+- `#SBATCH --nodes=1`: number of requested nodes, keep it to 1, it is fine for our type of analyses.
+- `#SBATCH --mem-per-cpu=1g`: amount of memory you request per cpu.
+- `#SBATCH --time=01:00:00`: maximum duration you assign to a job (D-HH:MM:SS, for example `--time=00:01:00` is a one minute job).
+- `#SBATCH --output=slurm_logs/output-%A-%a.out`: here you specify where job printed output should be saved, specifically in the folder `slurm_logs`.
+- `#SBATCH --error=slurm_logs/error-%A-%a.err`: here your specify where job related errors should be saved, again in the folder `slurm_logs`.

-Instead of `--mem-per-cpu` you could use `--mem`, the latter specifies the amount of RAM you request in a node.
+Instead of `--mem-per-cpu` you could also use `--mem`, the latter specifies the amount of RAM you request in a node.

 !!!
 Warning "Be aware of memory and time"
     - If your job exceeds the requested memory, your job will be aborted.